Isothermal microcalorimetry: Extraneous data

 Thus great care must be taken in experimental planning and design to identify all possible processes which may be taking place.
 It is often necessary to design and conduct preliminary studies intended to systematically determine if multiple processes are taking place and if so, their contributions to aggregate heat flow.
 One strategy, in order to eliminate extraneous heat flow data, is to compare heat flow for a specimen in which the rate process of interest is taking place with that from a blank specimen which includes everything in the specimen of interest—except the item which will undergo the rate process of interest.
 This can be directly accomplished with instruments having duplex IMC modules which report the net heat flow difference between two ampoules.

 Applications

 After a discussion of some special sources of IMC application information, several specific categories of IMC analysis of rate processes are covered, and recent examples (with literature references) are discussed in each category.

 Special sources of IMC application information

 Handbooks

 The Bibliography lists the four extensive volumes of the Handbook of Thermal Analysis and Calorimetry: Vol. 1 Principles and Practice (1998), Vol. 2 Applications to Inorganic and Miscellaneous Materials (2003), Vol. 3 Applications to Polymers and Plastics (2002), and Vol. 4 From Macromolecules to Man (1999).
-These constitute a prime source of information on (and literature references to) IMC applications and examples published prior to ca. 2000.
+These constitute a prime source of information on (and literature references to) IMC applications and examples published prior to 2000.